Contributing

 Build the WordPress Site

 The app docker image starts a running WordPress site with the local wp-graphql directory installed and activated.
-Local changes to the source code is immediately reflects in the app.
+Local changes to the source code are immediately reflected in the app.

 git clone [email protected]:wp-graphql/wp-graphql.git